wiseman/foursquare-python/README.rst

 This Python module lets you access the `foursquare API`_.
 It supports unauthenticated access, `basic HTTP authentication`_, and `OAuth`_ authorization.
+This code is based on a `similar module for Fire Eagle`_ made by Steve Marshall.

 It supports all the v1 foursquare API methods as of 2009-12-17.

 This module requires Leah Culver's oauth module, `oauth.py`_.

-API method names are the same in Python, except for methods like "friend/requests", which are translated to names like "friend_requests" in Python.
+Foursquare API method names are the same in Python, except for methods like ``friend/requests``, which are translated to names like ``friend_requests`` in Python.

-All arguments are keyword arguments, though required arguments come first and are in the order listed by the API documentation.
+All method arguments are keyword arguments, though required arguments come first and are in the order listed by the API documentation.

-All methods return the Python equivalent of the JSON response returned by the corresponding API method, if there is a response.
+All methods return the parsed Python equivalent of the JSON response returned by the corresponding API method, if there is a response.

 Examples
 --------